ChaojianYu/Hierarchical-Bilinear-Pooling/README.md

 # Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition

-This branch is developed for fine-grained recognition, the related paper is as follows.
+This branch is developed for fine-grained recognition, the related paper is as follows:

     Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition[C] Chaojian Yu, Xinyi Zhao, Qi Zheng, Peng Zhang, Xinge You*